OmkarBhagwat29/cSharp-Rhino-Gh-/README.md

-I am Omkar Bhagwat, architect and computational designer, I#am passionate about programming and has eager to learn more.
-I'm fascinated by Nature based solutions and want to implicate such strategies in product design and architecture.
+I am Omkar Bhagwat, architect and computational designer.
+Repository  for coding tasks done with Rhino+Gh.
 Feel free to download my code!
 Will be happy to recieve your comments!

 Cheers!